Used at Belhaven University and other places to answer the question: “What do Protestants believe?” It’s not the whole answer, but it’s a start.

 The Reformation reclaimed the Bible’s teaching of God’s sovereignty (kingship) over every aspect of human existence.
 Every square inch of God’s creation is to be devoted to Christ’s honor and praise and for magnifying His name.
 The Roman Church divided life into sacred versus secular compartments, but all our words, thoughts, and deeds are to be lived under the Christ’s lordship, loving and gratefully obeying Him.

 Let your light shine before others, that they may see your good deeds and glorify your Father in Heaven….For from Him and through Him and for Him are all things.
 To Him be the glory forever!…Whether you eat or drink or whatever you do, do it all for the glory of God….If anyone speaks, they should do so as one who speaks God’s very words.
-If anyone serves, they should do so with the strength God provides, so that in all things God may be praised through Jesus Christ.
-To Him be the glory and the power forever….Christ has made us to be a kingdom and priests to serve His God and Father.
+If anyone serves, they should do so with the strength God provides, so that in all things God may be praised through Jesus….Christ has made us to be a kingdom and priests to serve His God and Father.
 To Him be glory and power forever!
 Praise and glory and wisdom and thanks and honor and power and strength be to our God for ever and ever.
 Amen!
 (Matt 5:16; Rom 11:36; 1 Cor 10:31; 1 Pet 4:11; Rev 1:6; 7:12)

 3. Jesus Christ Alone Is Our Lord, Savior, and King (Solo Christo)